 Architectural Acoustics

-High Performing Floor, Wall And Ceiling Systems For Acoustically Driven Designs
+High Performing Floor, Ceiling And Wall Systems For Acoustically Driven Designs

-A successful Architectural Acoustics solution significantly reduces unwanted noise in the built environment.
-By containing sound and vibrations within a space or by isolating a space from an outside unwanted noise, architectural soundproofing works.
+A successful architectural acoustics solution significantly reduces unwanted noise in the built environment.
+Architectural soundproofing works by containing unwanted sound and vibrations within a space or by isolating a space from outside noise.

 Representing The Best In The Industry

 With best in class noise solutions for floors, walls and ceilings, we have you covered.
-From floating concrete slab systems to acoustics isolation clips for walls and ceilings we have a solution to meet your needs.
-Our solutions are made from a variety of acoustic materials that act as an acoustic insulator for sound absorption, reduce background noise and improve sound quality.
+From floating concrete slab systems to sound isolation clips for walls and ceilings we have a solution that reduces sound to meet your needs.
+Our solutions use different acoustic materials.
+They act as an acoustic insulator for sound absorption, background noise reduction and improved sound quality.

 Mason Industries has been perfecting vibration isolation systems for over 60 years.
 They were the first to introduce jack up floating isolation slabs to the market in 1965.

 With a focus on products to meet the most demanding specifications, Mason industries is a true industry leader.
-Their products include in spring and LDS rubber architectural isolation systems with floor mounts, wall sway braces, and hangers for drop ceiling systems.
+Mason products include spring and LDS rubber architectural isolation systems.
+These systems include floor mounts, wall sway braces, and hangers for drop ceiling systems.

-Regupol Acoustics brings their over 65 years of experience in sustainability into every product they make by using recycled rubber.
+Regupol Acoustics brings their over 65 years of experience in sustainability into every product they make.
+Regupol accomplishes this by using recycled rubber in the majority of their products.

 STC and IIC

 Sound Transmission Class (or STC) is an integer rating of how well a building partition attenuates airborne sound.
-It is widely used across North America.
+Widely used across North America.

-Apparent Sound Transmission Class, (or ASTC), is similar but it is based on field tests and includes flanking as a variable.
+Apparent Sound Transmission Class (or ASTC), is a rating that measures how well a building system insulates sound.
+It relies on field tests and incorporates flanking as a variable.

 Jack-Up Floating Floor System Product Line